SaGa Emerald Beyond

 “Solid character designs, decently modeled.”

 “Don't give me static, cardboard characters with text; show me some scenery.
-You need to make me interested in your worlds.”
+You need to make me interested in your worlds, and lately, you guys have been half-assing it.”

-“Character development feels more like a minstrel song or Saga Frontier, where a character's main attributes increase as they progress, unlike in Scarlet Grace and Romancing 2 and 3 where they remain fixed.”
+“Character development is more like Minstrel Song and Saga Frontier in that a character's main attributes increase as they develop, unlike Scarlet Grace and Romancing 2 and 3 where they are fixed.”

 - 0 % negative mentions